CSPF-Founder/CampaignManager/README.md

 #### Step 1:
-Download the web source code and place in a directory, for example: /opt/cm/web/ Edit the web/App/Config.php file and modify the Database configuration details.
+Download the web source code and place in a directory, for example: /opt/cm/web/ Edit the web/App/Config.php file and modify the Database configuration details (create the database called "cm" first : mysql> create database cm;).

 #### Step 2:
 Configure the apache with following or similar configuration so that it will mark "/opt/cm/web/public" as root of the publicly exposed directory(don't expose the root directory to public).